blogImage.alt

 So what is at stake when the dominated male wants to exercise their own “self?”
 Two major reinforcements of behaviour are at play.
 The dominated male will often acquiesce in order to get his legitimate needs met that have been driving his unhelpful behaviour all along.
 That is, the need to belong, the need for acceptance and simply the legitimate human need to be loved.
 On the other hand the narcissistic type, that is, the demanding person ups the ante of “coercive control” in order to get their own needs met.
 The thing is the narcissistic person’s “needs” often come from a place of deep insecurity and not vulnerability.

 Typically these needs include the need for control; reassurance, comfort on demand, and the need to recruit allies.
 More often than not the narcissist’s own lives are filled with turmoil resembling a battlefield.
-They have spend a good deal of their time in relationships using war like tactics in order to fulfill themselves.
+They have spent a good deal of their time in relationships using war like tactics in order to fulfill themselves.
 Unfortunately for them they are never truly fulfilled.
 This is why they repeatedly move on to soft targets (unwitting males seeking love).
 Think of the narcissist like a drug addict.
 The need for the next fix, that is, public recognition, control over their own narrative, delusions of grandeur (not based in current reality etc) and a drive and lust for admiration.
-When these wounded souls connect they get locked in a dance where one partner becomes increasingly passive and the other becomes increasingly demanding, diabolical and destructive all the while blaming the more passive compliant partner.
+When these wounded souls connect they get locked into a dance where one partner becomes increasingly passive and the other becomes increasingly demanding, diabolical and destructive all the while blaming the more passive compliant partner.
 Let’s take a look at the typical pattern.
 In this case we are talking about a male client, but the converse is also true for a female client suffering under the weight of becoming passive in a narcissistic relationship.

 Most often the manipulative person will start off controlling their partner with lower level manipulations and increasingly “up the ante” along a continuum in order to gain the upper hand against the more passive male.
 It often starts with infamous pouting, murmuring under her breath, rolling her eyes, grumbling within listening distance, being passive aggressive, gaslighting, creating no win situations, sabotaging, yelling, & especially blaming.
 The manipulative person does not see the world as a place where different perspectives exist.
 For them the only perspective is their own.
 If these destructive behaviours do accomplish getting the dominated male to capitulate then the narcissist graduates their tactics to include punishing.
-Punishing is often displayed by targeting the dominated male in much more severe ways; such as being excommunicated from the group, children and grandchildren used as pons, personal boundaries being crossed, publicly disrespected, smear campaigns spread by gossip & slander, as well as dirty looks especially in public etc.
+Punishing is often displayed by targeting the dominated male in much more severe ways; such as being excommunicated from the group, children and grandchildren used as pons, personal boundaries being crossed, publicly disrespected, smear campaigns spread by gossip and slander, as well as, dirty looks especially in public etc.

 I knew one male whose best friend died and his seethingly angry sister showed up to the funeral and made it clear that she didn’t want to talk and walked away when he said hello.
 The fact that someone would treat someone in mourning in such a disgraceful way speaks to the fact that nasty people are really good at one thing.
 They have perfected the art of being nasty.
 Think about it like this, when a person acts nasty to get people to give into their demands and compliance is achieved what happens?
 The nasty behaviours are reinforced and this person truly does get really good at being nasty.
 The problem for them is that nearer the end of their lives the only remaining people within their circle are those there due to fear of reprisal.
 Not a recipe for love for sure, which is the more vulnerable need they are missing in their lives.